sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 You should have completed the
 [Getting started guide](/introduction/getting-started-with-ftw-daily/)
-and as a result you should have cloned the FTW-daily repository to your local development environment and have the app available in http://localhost:3000.
+and as a result, you should have cloned the FTW-daily repository to your local development environment and have the app available in http://localhost:3000.

-Then you should setup Github repository for code changes.
+Then you should set up Github repository for code changes.
 You could either _[Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) the FTW-daily repository_ or